EssErrePuntoKa/web/SUPPORT.md

-# Support - Grit Your Dreams
+# Support - Grit Ur Dreams

-Welcome to the Grit Your Dreams support page.
+Welcome to the Grit Ur Dreams support page.
 Whether you have questions, need troubleshooting help, or want to understand your data, you'll find answers here.

 ---